aranne/Medical-Facility-Dashboard/README.md

-## CSC 540 - DATABASE MANAGEMENT CONCEPTS & SYSTEMS
-### Medical Facility Performance Dashboard Application
+## Medical Facility Performance Dashboard Application

 We would like to develop an application that provides performance data about medical facilities with respect to the quality of patient visits and patient outcomes.